airbnb/swift/CONTRIBUTING.md

 # Contributing

-To contribute to this repository, please open a PR to propose a new style guide.
-Every new guideline should be done through a PR.
+To contribute to this repository, please open a PR to propose a new style rule.
+Every new rule should be done through a PR.

 If you have an idea that's not completely fleshed out, please open an issue to discuss.

 After a PR is approved and merged please remember to send a PSA to ios@airbnb.com with the new merged approved style.

-## Structure of a new addition:
+## Structure of a new rule:

-A new guideline should contain:
+Every rule should contain:

 1. A link to reference easily.
 1. A short description.